2.5 million years of historical learning in the comfort of your school

 ARTEFACT HANDLING SAFETY

-INSTRUCTION: Pupils are given instruction on the safe use of the bow and never use it unsupervised
+INSTRUCTION: Pupils are given instruction on the safe use of the spears and never use them unsupervised.

-WORKING AREA / SPECTATORS: pupils who are waiting and other spectators are situated in a safe waiting area 6m away and always behind the bow, out of its range in the unlikely event of misfires
+WORKING AREA / SPECTATORS: pupils who are waiting and other spectators are situated in a safe waiting area 6m away and always behind the throwing area, out of its range.

 TARGETS: The targets are folding pieces of wood for pupils to aim at.
 They are covered with soft faux fur, come with stands and pose no additional risk to pupil safety.